Kate Moss will testify in Johnny Depp-Amber Heard trial

 "I see my little sister with her back to the staircase ...
 I don't hesitate, I don't wait, I just instantly think of Kate Moss and stairs and I swung at him," Heard said, referring to a rumor that Depp pushed Moss down a flight of stairs.

+Melcher notes how witnesses for each star offered contradictory claims in court.

+"Amber's story about why she hit Johnny has been contradicted by the security guard who witnessed the event and testified that Amber's punch was unprovoked," he adds.
+"Whitney testified that Johnny was a threat to her on the stairs, but Whitney allegedly told her former employer, Jennifer Howell, that Amber was the aggressor during the [incident.]
+Ms. Howell is also scheduled to testify."

-Moss, 48, dated Depp, 58, for years in the mid '90s and the exes are said to be on good terms.
+As for Moss, 48, she dated Depp, 58, for years in the mid-'90s and the exes are said to be on good terms.

 "Amber mentioned an ex of Johnny's that clearly she felt was not supportive of him, which couldn't be further from the truth," a source close to Depp told Page Six.